sayeshapoddar/microeconomymodel/README.md

 A micro economy model

+EDIT 13/8/25: PLEASE USE VS CODE OR A SIMILAR CODE EDITOR WHILE RUNNING THE FINAL FILE FOR IT TO WORK.
+OTHERWISE IT MAY NOT WORK.
+THE STOCK PYTHON EDITOR DOES NOT WORK AS OF NOW, I AM WORKING ON MAKING IT WORK.
+THANK YOU

 this project contains a simple fakestock market inspired by the Indian stock market.
 It models a small set of assets and several different agent types that trade over time using rule based strategies.
 The goal is to study basic price formation, volatility and agent profit/loss patterns inside a controlled micro economy.
 I've seen a lot of these kinds of projects for US and international markets, so I thought i would try my hand at making one for Indian markets.